 End Time: 8:00 PM

-Print copies available to Vernon Area Public Library cardholders beginning in April.
-Library card required.
+Interlibrary loan copies of the book are available to Vernon Area Public Library cardholders (while supplies last); registration required.

 On the Vernon Library app: TAP HERE to register for this program.